City Edo

 Miyuki Gozen Yamashita Mangiku II

-"Hikosan Gongen Chikai no Sukedachi" is also staged at the Kiriza [casting]
+"Hikosan Gongen Chikai no Sukedachi" was also staged at the Kiriza [casting].

-Fall 1797: the Miyakoza has to give back its license to the Nakamuraza, which is back in business.
+Fall 1797: the Miyakoza had to give back its license to the Nakamuraza, which was back in business.

-March 1818: premiere at the Miyakoza of the 7-role hengemono "Miyama no Hana Todokanu Edaburi", starring Onoe Kikugorô III in the seven roles.
-One of these roles is "Kosode Monogurui" ("the short-sleeved garment madness"), staged nowadays as an independent Kiyomoto-based dance called "Yasuna".
+3rd lunar month of 1818: premiere at the Miyakoza of the 7-role hengemono "Miyama no Hana Todokanu Edaburi", starring Onoe Kikugorô III in the seven roles.
+One of these roles was "Kosode Monogurui" ("the short-sleeved garment madness"), staged nowadays as an independent Kiyomoto-based dance called "Yasuna".

 Search this site powered by FreeFind